Ahead of the Bell: US budget deficit

-The Treasury Department reports on the federal budget deficit for November.
+WASHINGTON (AP) — The Treasury reports how much of a budget deficit the U.S. government ran in January.
 The report will be released at 2 p.m.
-EST on Wednesday.
+EST Wednesday.

 SMALL DEFICIT: The Congressional Budget Office forecasts that the January deficit will total $10 billion and the imbalance for the first four months of the budget year will be $184 billion.

 SHRINKING IMBALANCES: The CBO is projecting that the deficit for the current budget year will decline to shrink to $514 billion.
 That would be an improvement of 24 percent over the 2013 imbalance of $680.3 billion.
 It would be the smallest deficit since 2008.

 The deficit hit an all-time high of $1.4 trillion in 2009, surpassing the old mark of $458.6 billion set 2008.
 The deficits remained above $1 trillion for four straight years as a deep recession and weak recovery pinched government revenues and forced higher spending for such programs as food stamps and unemployment benefits.

 The CBO earlier this month forecast that the deficit will decline to $478 billion in 2015 before starting to rise again in 2016 and keep heading higher for the rest of the decade, topping $1 trillion again in 2022.
 The increases would reflect the retirement of the baby boom generation, which will push up spending on Social Security and Medicare.

 The economy has gradually improved since the recession ended in June 2009.
 As more people find jobs, tax revenue rises and the deficit shrinks.

 Through December, government receipts were up 8 percent compared to the same period a year ago while outlays were down 7.8 percent, resulting in a deficit running 40.8 percent below a year ago.